 - The release of information to a student when it is related to:

-- a confidential recommendation that relates to admission to another educational institution;
+- A confidential recommendation that relates to admission to another educational institution;

-- an application for employment; or
+- An application for employment; or

 - The student is entitled to request and be notified of the name of the individual, the educational institution or other organization requesting the confidential recommendation.

-- Educational records are confidential and may not be released to anyone except the student without the prior written consent of the student except in limited circumstances contained in this policy or as required by law.
+- Education records are confidential and may not be released to anyone except the student without the prior written consent of the student except in limited circumstances contained in this policy or as required by law.

-- The College will not provide access to or release educational information about a student to any individual, agency or organization without the prior written consent of the student except in certain, limited circumstances.
+- The College will not provide access to or release education information about a student to any individual, agency or organization without the prior written consent of the student except in certain, limited circumstances.
 Those exceptions are:

-- officials of other schools in which a student is seeking or intends to enroll;
+- Officials of other schools in which a student is seeking or intends to enroll;

-- other officials, such as state and federal officials of educational and funding agencies and law enforcement agencies, who have the right to obtain copies of student records, as provided by law;
+- Other officials, such as state and federal officials of educational and funding agencies and law enforcement agencies, who have the right to obtain copies of student records, as provided by law;

-- state and local authorities, within a juvenile justice system, who have the right to obtain copies of student records pursuant to state law;
+- State and local authorities within a juvenile justice system who have the right to obtain copies of student records pursuant to state law;

-- appropriate parties in connection with financial aid to a student;
+- Appropriate parties in connection with financial aid to a student;

-- officials conducting studies for, or on behalf of, educational agencies for the purposes of auditing or evaluating educational programs (provided the study is conducted in a manner that does not permit disclosure of personally identifiable information to third parties and any personally identifiable information is destroyed when no longer needed for the study);
+- Officials conducting studies for, or on behalf of, educational agencies for the purposes of auditing or evaluating educational programs (provided the study is conducted in a manner that does not permit disclosure of personally identifiable information to third parties and any personally identifiable information is destroyed when no longer needed for the study);

-- accrediting organizations;
+- Accrediting organizations;

-- to comply with a subpoena;
+- To comply with a subpoena;

-- appropriate officials in cases of emergencies when it is necessary to protect the health or safety of the student or other individuals; and
+- Appropriate officials in cases of emergencies when it is necessary to protect the health or safety of the student or other individuals; and

 - College officials with a legitimate educational interest.
 Legitimate educational interests include:

-- providing academic, employment or other advice to students;
+- Providing academic, employment or other advice to students;

-- administering College programs;
+- Administering College programs;

-- creating and maintaining student records;
+- Creating and maintaining student records;

-- awarding and administering financial aid;
+- Awarding and administering financial aid;

-- assessing and collecting fees;
+- Assessing and collecting fees;

-- enforcing student conduct and discipline;
+- Enforcing student conduct and discipline;

-- representing the legal interest of the College in matters where a student record is relevant; and
+- Representing the legal interest of the College in matters where a student record is relevant; and

-- research related to the educational programs of the College.
+- Research related to the educational programs of the College.

 - Request to Amend a Record:

-- The College will maintain electronically stored student files, transcripts, financial information, and grade reports according to the Functional Records Retention and Disposal Schedule 1.21.2 NMAC administered by the Registrar.
+- The College will maintain electronically stored student files, transcripts, financial information and grade reports according to the Functional Records Retention and Disposal Schedule 1.21.2 NMAC administered by the Registrar.

-- The College may destroy educational or personal records of a student any time after five years after the last semester of attendance and in accordance with any record-retention laws.
+- The College may destroy a student’s education or personal records any time after seven years after the last semester of attendance and in accordance with any record-retention laws.
 The College shall not destroy any education records if a request is outstanding to inspect or review the records.

 Statement of Accountability and Responsibility